We’re building a poverty reduction strategy, with your help.

 As a first step, the B.C. government raised income assistance and disability rates by $100 per month to help people who need it most.
 This was only the beginning.
 There’s more to do.
 One of the critical next steps is to build and implement a province-wide poverty reduction plan with targets and timelines.

 British Columbians shared their input on B.C.’s first poverty reduction strategy:

 - Attended a Métis Poverty Reduction Engagement Session

 - Attended an Indigenous Poverty Reduction Consultation at Friendship Centres across BC

 - Met with the Minister and Parliamentary Secretary of Social Development and Poverty Reduction in a small group meeting

 - Submitted feedback by email, mail or phone.

 - Completed an online feedback form on this site.

 A consultation report “What We Heard About Poverty in B.C.” was released on July 12, 2018.
 This report includes a summary of the feedback we received through the engagement as well as supplemental reports from the First Nations Leadership Council, Metis Nation BC, the Social Planning and Research Council of BC, and the BC Association of Aboriginal Friendship Centres.

-Poverty reduction legislation will be brought forward in Fall 2018.
-The poverty reduction strategy will follow.
+The Poverty Reduction Strategy Act became law in Fall 2018.
+The poverty reduction strategy will follow in early 2019.